freya-davies/blog-express-handlebars/README.md

 5. Run your server again.
 Your blog website should look just the same as it did before adding handlebars

 ## Handlebars Layouts
 1. A large amount of the code in our ".hbs" files is repeated!
 The html set-up of each of the files is likely near-identical amongst each of our blog posts.
-Using LAYOUTS allows us to minimise this repititon
+Using LAYOUTS allows us to minimise this repetiton
 2. First we need to configure handlebars to have a default layout.
 In the below example, I have set the default layout file to be called "main"
     - NB: "main" will be an hbs file -> aka "main.hbs"
     ```